Blog

 Recently, the SchoolTool project has migrated to Launchpad for their bug tracker.

 We performed an import of all their previous bug reports using a new bug importer I wrote.
 This was the third Launchpad bug importer I'd written (the previous ones being for the Ubuntu Bugzilla import and a SourceForge importer), so I wanted this one to be the last.
 So the design of this importer was to have a simple XML format as an intermediate step.
+That way we only need to target the XML format to support a new bug tracker.
+This will also make it possible for projects to provide their bug data in a form we can consume for the cases where they want to migrate their bugs to Launchpad but Canonical doesn't have the resources to do the migration.

 American Hoax